Leonard Bernstein: 1960s: Innovations and Lincoln Center

-Due to his commitment to the New York Philharmonic and his many other activities, Bernstein had little time for composition during the 1960s.
-Nevertheless, he was able to compose two major works.

-Bernstein's Symphony No. 3: Kaddish was written in 1963; Bernstein dedicated the work: "To the Beloved Memory of John F. Kennedy."
+Due to his commitment to the New York Philharmonic and his many other activities, Bernstein had little time for composition during the 1960s, composing just two major works.
+His Symphony No. 3: Kaddish was written in 1963; Bernstein dedicated the work: "To the Beloved Memory of John F. Kennedy."
 The work features a large orchestra, a full choir, a boys' choir, a soprano soloist, and a narrator.
 "Kaddish" refers to the Jewish prayer recited for the dead.
 Bernstein wrote the text of the narration himself; his wife, Felicia Montealegre, narrated the US premiere of the work.

-In 1965, Bernstein took a sabbatical year from the New York Philharmonic in order to concentrate on composition, during which he composed Chichester Psalms.
-Commissioned by the Dean of Chichester Cathedral, Walter Hussey, the work premiered at Philharmonic Hall in New York City on July 15, 1965, conducted by Bernstein himself, and subsequently at Chichester Cathedral, conducted by John Birch.
+In 1965, Bernstein took a sabbatical year from the New York Philharmonic to concentrate on composition, during which he composed Chichester Psalms.
+Commissioned by the Dean of Chichester Cathedral, Walter Hussey, the work premiered at Philharmonic Hall in New York City on July 15, 1965, conducted by Bernstein himself, and subsequently at Chichester Cathedral, conducted by the cathedral's Organist and Master of the Choristers, John Birch.
 For his text, Bernstein chose excerpts from the Book of Psalms in the original Hebrew.
 In 2018, Bernstein's Centennial year, Chichester Psalms was cited as the 5th-most performed concert work worldwide.